 Review by Karl Verhoven

 The long-running Spirou and Fantasio franchise was established in the 1940s, and in 2010 it was placed under the care of Fabien Vehlmann and Yoann (Chivard), although it wasn’t their first work on the characters.
 In 2006 they’d been the creative team that launched a series of one-off albums, allowing noted names to produce a Spirou and Fantasio story without having to commit to a series.
 They must have enjoyed the experience, and produced five further new adventure stories before taking Spirou off in a radical new direction.
-Attack of the Zordolts is the of these, and the first to be translated into English.
+Attack of the Zordolts is the first of these, and the first to be translated into English.

 It concerns strange goings on in Champignac, home to Spirou and Fantasio’s old friend the Count, who constantly experiments with mushroom based substances.
 Readers see that presumed-reformed enemy Zorglub is up to no good, and by the time Spirou and Fantasio become involved Champignac has been quarantined.